 There is no evidence that taking away coverage from a person who is unable to work enough will either increase work or improve health.
 Instead, it actually harms both.
-A draft of Oklahoma’s plan will be available for public comment for 60 days starting July 3.
+A draft of Oklahoma’s plan will be available for public comment until September 30th.
 This is an opportunity to make your voice heard and show that this isn’t good for struggling families in Oklahoma.
 Here’s what you’ll find on this page:

 Social Media Shareables